kiwojtylak/kiwojtylak.github.io/README.md

 Original files have been renamed to start with underscore (ie: README.md to _README.md) instead of deleting or editing on top.

 README.me: this file

-BACKLOG.md: backlog of the latest tasks and bugfixes _config.yml: basic site attributes, like the tittle (displayed in several places), contact e-mail, whether the portfolio section is displayed, Google Analytics tracking code
+BACKLOG.md: backlog of the latest tasks and bugfixes

+_config.yml: basic site attributes, like the currently configured theme, the hosting URL, tittle (displayed in several places), contact e-mail, description, author, selected locale, Google Analytics tracking code, or whether the portfolio section is displayed

+legal.md: markdown page for the "Privacy" section

+404.md: markdown page to display if a page is not found

 single files
 folders